greg-raven/Uncommon-Sense/_posts/2020-05-17-the-good-and-the-bad.md

 ---
-title: 'The good and the bad'
+title: "The good and the bad"
 layout: post
 categories:
 - politics